 Intelligent Personal Assistant

 One example of this “Shy Tech” in action is the BMW Vision iNEXT’s on-board Intelligent Personal Assistant, which switches on in response to the prompt, “Hey BMW”.
-That Intelligent Personal Assistant is seamlessly interlinked with BMW Connected, your smart devices and your smart home network, allowing you to, for example, close your curtains or switch on your air-conditioner at home, from your car, on the road, via voice command.
+That Intelligent Personal Assistant is seamlessly interlinked with the BMW Connected, your smart devices and your smart home network, allowing you to, for example, close your curtains or switch on your air-conditioner at home, from your car, on the road, via voice command.

 The BMW Vision iNEXT’s Intelligent Beam technology shines a light on the possibilities of interactive display, serving both as a reading light and as a projection screen.
 It recognises objects and follows them, even when they’re in motion, turning any surface you like into an interactive display screen.

-When you’re driving in “Boost” mode, you can operate the Control Display in the classic way, using touch functionality.
+When you’re driving in “Boost” mood, you can operate the Control Display in the classic way, using touch functionality.
 In “Ease” mode, where the BMW Vision iNEXT is doing the driving for you, that changes.
-Here the wooden surface of the vehicle’s centre console becomes the control centre instead, responding to your arm and hand posture.
+Here the wooden surface of the vehicle’s centre console’s becomes the control centre instead, responding to your arm and hand posture.
 Simply rest your hand on that wooden surface and, whenever any inputs are made, you’ll see points of light following your finger like a comet’s tail.
 In the rear, the Jacquard cloth surfaces become your control centre, following the passenger’s hand gestures to control functions like music playback.